 Alongside the podcasts, we will shortly be launching a series of short videos, filmed by media partner the Evening Standard, that pick up on different aspects of the UN SDGs, using Midtown businesses and partners for comment.

-The first three videos will feature Chief Economist and Bee Midtown Chair Alex Jan; Mark Sainsbury of Zetter Hotels; and Graham McClements, Principal, South Region Chair, at architects BDP.
+The first three videos will feature Chief Economist and Midtown BID Chair Alex Jan; Mark Sainsbury of Zetter Hotels; and Graham McClements, Principal, South Region Chair, at architects BDP.

 The publication of podcasts and other digital content will continue until March 2020, when the programme concludes.